hussainmdakif/hussainmdakif.github.io/_pages/publications.md

 <h2>-> Ongoing Works</h2>

 * A research in the nlp domain focusing on media bias
-* Categorizing Insect Pests from a scale Image Data using image recognition, deep learning and machine learning models
+* Categorizing Insect Pests from a large scale Image Data using image recognition, deep learning and machine learning models